Some wood, some strings, and some skill – acoustic guitars are that simple. Yeah, right.

 These characteristics play a decisive role in sound and playability – the two factors that heavily bear down on our choice.
 This post will zip through the prevalent acoustic guitar types and explain how they look, sound, and play.

 1. Classical, Spanish, or Nylon String Guitars

-The term “Spanish/Classical guitars” can be used for any guitar with nylon strings.
+“Spanish/Classical guitars” can be used for any guitar with nylon strings.
 Technically, it refers to the standard classical guitar.
 It has two noteworthy subtypes:

-Flamenco guitars: These are classical guitars that are specifically used for flamenco music.
+Flamenco guitars: These are classical guitars specifically used for flamenco music.
 They have thin soundboards, low-string action, tap plates, and an aggressive/gritty tone – elements that lend well to percussive playing native to the genre.

 Additionally, there are differences in the material, construction, and design to suit the playing style for which the instrument is designed.
-CordobaF7 and Thomann1F are popular (and easily available) examples of the flamenco guitar.
+CordobaF7 and Thomann1F are popular (and readily available) examples of the flamenco guitar.

-Hybrids or Crossovers: A hybrid is a middle-ground guitar, which is a mix of steel string and nylon string guitar.
+Hybrids or Crossovers: A hybrid is a middle-ground guitar, a mix of steel string and nylon string guitar.
 In other words, the instrument offers the classical guitar experience with the familiar steel-string playability.

 Such guitars are popular with fingerstyle guitarists, especially those who aren’t wholly committed to the classical guitar.
 For instance, you’d want a hybrid/crossover if you only use a nylon string guitar for a few songs in your set.